akauppi/GroundLevel-firebase-es/Questions.md

 - Datadog etc.

+### Callable functions: what's the region story???

+The use of [regions](https://firebase.google.com/docs/functions/locations) (Firebase docs) is not well laid out.

+- [ ] When and how should one use them?
+- [ ] Can we just ignore them at testing?
+- [ ] Why do regions need to be specified in code, per function.
+There doesn't seem to be a way to change the default from `us-central1`, is there?

 ## Does Vue.js 3 have a corresponding thing to `renderError`?

 Vue.js 2 had this this - what's a similar way with Vue 3 (beta)?
 Do we need this?